A Link Between Metabolic Health and Nerve Health

 With this vitamin, it is important to note that an excess can also create nerve issues .
 For these reasons, the Tolerable Upper Limit for supplemental vitamin B-6 intake is 100 mg per day for those 19 and above.
 While it usually takes much more of this vitamin to create nerve issues, guidelines are conservative for supplemental safety.

 It is rare, but not impossible to have a thiamine deficiency from dietary lack alone in a developed country.

-Thiamine is depleted by excessive alcohol consumption.
-Alcohol use can create alcohol-induced neuropathy which can be worsened by alcohol’s depleting effect on body stores of thiamine .
+Excessive alcohol consumption is typically what depletes thiamine.
+Alcohol use can create alcohol-induced nerve issues which can be worsened by alcohol’s depleting effect on body stores of thiamine .